gittiver/libexpatpp/README.md

 ## xsdgen - generate C++ code from xsd files

-parses xml schmea and generates C++ code for types and elements from schema
+parses xml schemata and generates C++ code for types and elements from schema
 [TODO] generate also parser class for parsing schema